-Ronald McDonald House Charities – RMHC’s support of “Healthy Neighbor” in 2009 and “Safe Babies” in 2011 has significantly increased the quality of and access to maternal and child health services in and around Lwala.
-At the beginning of 2014, Ronald McDonald House Charities joined Lwala to support “Thrive thru 5,” a program that will extend clinical services and community outreach efforts to children from conception up to age 5 in order to reduce under-5 mortality in the community by 50%.
+Ronald McDonald House Charities – At the beginning of 2014, Ronald McDonald House Charities joined Lwala to support “Thrive thru 5,” a program that will extend clinical services and community outreach efforts to children from conception up to age 5 in order to reduce under-5 mortality in the community by 50%.
+RMHC’s support of “Healthy Neighbor” in 2009 and “Safe Babies” in 2011 significantly increased the quality of and access to maternal and child health services in and around Lwala.

-Vanderbilt University Medical Center – Vanderbilt has been a primary supporter to the efforts in Lwala since Milton and Fred Ochieng’ were Vanderbilt medical students.
+Vanderbilt University Medical Center – Vanderbilt has been a primary supporter of the efforts in Lwala since Milton and Fred Ochieng’ were Vanderbilt medical students.
 Lwala Community Alliance has made Vanderbilt its U.S. home and, each year, Lwala hosts Vanderbilt graduate students in an immersion course in Kenya and as interns in the U.S.

 Segal Family Foundation – A Lwala partner since 2009, Segal Family Foundation has created one of the largest networks of grassroots groups working in sub-Saharan Africa.
 SFF funding priorities include reproductive health and family planning, food security, and supporting youth in the transition from formal education to productive adulthood.

 Planned Parenthood Global – PP Global selected Lwala as an implementing partner on Closing the Gap, a program to extend access to quality family planning services in rural Kenya.
-With a particular emphasis on the provision of long term reversible methods, such as intrauterine devices and implants, the 2-year project will provide contraceptive education and options to thousands of women and men in North Kamagambo.
-PP Global also supports a 3-year Youth Peer Provider (YPP) program in Lwala to recruit and deploy a cadre of youth health workers, who are trained to reach their adolescent peers with sexual and reproductive health information and refer them to the health facility for services.
+With a particular emphasis on the provision of long term reversible methods, such as intrauterine devices and implants, the project provides contraceptive education and options to thousands of women and men in North Kamagambo.
+PP Global also supports a Youth Peer Provider (YPP) program in Lwala to recruit and deploy a cadre of youth health workers who are trained to reach their adolescent peers with sexual and reproductive health information and refer them to the health facility for services.